 git reset --hard to rewrite history.

 If you have not yet had a chance to check out Swimm’s platform, I encourage you to have a look.
-Swimm’s beta is free and there’s a growing community of users around the world who are benefiting from Continuous Documentation via Swimm.
+There’s a growing community of users around the world who are benefiting from Continuous Documentation via Swimm.
+To see Swimm up close, sign up for a 1:1 Swimm demo.